 If you visit Washington DC with younger children, it’s likely that your itinerary will be a bit different than if you only have teens that can walk around the city from sunup to sundown.
 Read my recommendations for a few places off the beaten path for Exploring Washington D.C. with Toddlers and Young Children.

-Some of the most unique Washington DC museums are found just off the National Mall.
-The Newseum is located in the touristy area of town, but not affiliated with the Smithsonian and does have an admission fee.
-Newseum, is a seven story Washington DC museum that tells the story of media and freedom of the press in the United States.
+Newseum, is a seven-story Washington DC museum that tells the story of media and freedom of the press in the United States.
 While there are a few interactive exhibits that youngsters will enjoy, this museum is the perfect place to get your tweens and teens thinking about the role the media has played historically and continues to play in United States politics.
-As former high school teacher, I love how this museum challenges older kids to think critically about the news that they see and hear in order to assess its bias and legitimacy.
+As a former high school teacher, I love how this museum challenges older kids to think critically about the news that they see and hear in order to assess its bias and legitimacy.

 Washington DC Museums – Science Museums on the National Mall